• Product Introduction

 2. Configure Blog Content

-First, view the preview image of the template demo page (as shown in the figure above).
+First, check the preview image of the template demo page (as shown in the figure above).
 You can see this template includes Home, Projects, Posts, About and other pages.
 After downloading the template, change the default content to your personal content.
-At this point, set the ts files for different pages in the configuration file directory src/config (as shown in the figure below).
+At this point, configure the ts files for different pages in the configuration file directory src/config (as shown in the figure below).

 After the configuration is complete, next needed to manage blog article content.
-You can directly add or remove or modify Markdown files under the directory src/posts (as shown in the figure below), by editing md files to update blog article content.
+You can directly add or remove or modify Markdown files under the directory src/posts (as shown in the figure below), and update blog article content by editing md files.

-After adding, deleting, modifying, or checking the md file list, execute the following commands to parse the md files, convert their content to a configuration file, and generate it to src/config/posts.ts.
+After adding, deleting, modifying, or checking the md file list, execute the following commands to parse the md files, convert their content to configuration files, and generate them into the src/config/posts.ts file.

 npm run generate-posts

-After the content is modified, execute npm run dev to preview locally.
+After modifying the content, execute npm run dev to preview locally.

 3. Deploy to EdgeOne Pages

-First, commit the project to the GitHub repository:
+Commit the project to the GitHub repository first:

 git add .